tlc033/n8n-installer/README.md

 - **Supabase (Dashboard):** `supabase.yourdomain.com`
 - **Langfuse:** `langfuse.yourdomain.com`
 - **Letta:** `letta.yourdomain.com`
+- **Weaviate:** `weaviate.yourdomain.com`
 - **Grafana:** `grafana.yourdomain.com`
 - **SearXNG:** `searxng.yourdomain.com`
 - **Prometheus:** `prometheus.yourdomain.com`

 With your n8n instance, you'll have access to over 400 integrations and powerful AI tools to build automated workflows.
-You can connect n8n to Qdrant or Supabase to store and retrieve information for your AI tasks.
+You can connect n8n to Qdrant, Supabase, or Weaviate to store and retrieve information for your AI tasks.
 If you wish to use large language models (LLMs), you can easily configure them within n8n, assuming you have access to an LLM service.

 ## Upgrading